 - Salt and pepper, to taste

-Prepare the cilantro-lime sauce by thoroughly combining all ingredients in a medium glass or heat safe bowl.
+Prepare the cilantro-lime dressing by thoroughly combining all ingredients in a medium glass or heat-safe bowl.
 Cover and store in the fridge until you are ready to serve.

 Can I substitute anything for cilantro?